What Is an Anxious-Avoidant Relationship & How to Make It Work

 -

-What is anxious avoidant attachment?
+What is anxious-avoidant attachment?

 Final thoughts

-So, can an anxious-avoidant attachment relationship work?
-It can, so long as both partners are aware of their attachment insecurities and willing to take steps to manage their triggers.
+It can—but only if both partners are willing to face their insecurities and take steps to manage their emotional triggers.

 Trusted by +5 Million People